We’re hooked on our devices, but did you know there are apps can actually make you money every month?

 Before you get started though, make sure you’re truly on an unlimited plan—it sounds like this could chew through a lot of bandwidth in hurry!

 The Best Cash Back Apps

-The first category you’ll want to be aware of is cash back apps.
-Many of these will basically give you free money just by tracking the spending you’re already doing.
+Many cash back apps will basically give you free money just for tracking the spending you’re already doing.

 The app offers cash back, in-store cash back, and a cash back button extension for online shopping.
 Shop almost every retailer on the planet and earn up to 40% cash back.

 I look forward to my “Big Fat Checks” every quarter!

 I use Ibotta every week to check for extra cash back on our grocery purchases.

 The drawback is you still have to scroll through each store’s listing and choose the products you bought.
 Then, you snap a picture of your receipt and watch the cash back hit your account.

 Ibotta Savers who use the app every month earn over $130 a year!
 I’ll take it.
 (You can cash out via gift cards or PayPal.)